PlaidCloud/website/content/en/docs/concepts/workloads/controllers/replicaset.md

 ## Writing a ReplicaSet manifest

-As with all other Kubernetes API objects, a ReplicaSet needs the `apiVersion`, `kind`, and `metadata` fields.
+As with all other PlaidCloud API objects, a ReplicaSet needs the `apiVersion`, `kind`, and `metadata` fields.
 For ReplicaSets, the `kind` is always a ReplicaSet.
-In Kubernetes 1.9 the API version `apps/v1` on the ReplicaSet kind is the current version and is enabled by default.
+In PlaidCloud 1.9 the API version `apps/v1` on the ReplicaSet kind is the current version and is enabled by default.
 The API version `apps/v1beta2` is deprecated.
 Refer to the first lines of the `frontend.yaml` example for guidance.

 The name of a ReplicaSet object must be a valid